wpswings/wallet-system-for-woocommerce/README.txt

 * The Wallet for WooCommerce plugin is compatible with the latest version of the WPML plugin and supports WordPress multisite network.

 == WHAT PREMIUM VERSION OF WOOCOMMERCE WALLET SYSTEM OFFERS ==
+* Customization of the feature restriction message.
+* Display cashback restriction messages on the use of skipped payment gateways.
 * Merchants can limit the minimum/maximum value customers add to their Wallets.
 * Display the QR code as well by using the [wps-wallet] shortcode.
 * Receive email alerts on wallet withdrawal requests.